Improve Handwriting:

 Increasing hand strength and finger dexterity can help your older child get more control over the pencil (and hopefully improve handwriting as a result).
 Strengthening fine motor skills should also help improve endurance of writing tasks.

-Keep the suggested items at hand and encourage your child to get into the habit of using them regularly before and during long writing exercises, for just 2-3 minutes at a time.
+Keep the suggested items at hand and encourage your child to get into the habit of using them regularly before and during long writing tasks, for just 2-3 minutes at a time.

 Back to Top